-TrueCar is a leading automotive digital marketplace that enables car buyers to connect to our network of Certified Dealers.
-We are building the industry's most personalized and efficient car buying experience as we seek to bring more of the purchasing process online.
+TrueCar is a leading automotive digital marketplace that enables operates at the heart of the automotive retail ecosystem where car buyers to connect to our network of Certified Dealers.
+We shoppers, dealers and manufacturers intersect.
+Powered by proprietary data and analytics, we are building developing the industry's most personalized and efficient car buying car-buying experience as we seek accessible to bring more of the purchasing process online.

 We have established a diverse software ecosystem on a common technology infrastructure, powered by proprietary data and analytics.
-Our company-branded platform is available on our TrueCar website and mobile applications.
-In addition, we customize and operate our platform on a co-branded basis for our many affinity group marketing partners, including financial institutions such as Navy Federal, PenFed and American Express; membership-based organizations such as Consumer Reports, AARP, Sam's Club, and AAA; and employee buying programs for large enterprises such as IBM and Walmart.
-We enable users to obtain market-based pricing data on new and used cars, and to connect with our network of TrueCar Certified Dealers.
-We also allow automobile manufacturers, known in the industry as OEMs, to connect with TrueCar users during the purchase process and efficiently deliver targeted incentives to consumers.
+Our company-branded platform is available consumers on our TrueCar TrueCar-branded website and mobile applications.
+In addition, we partner applications as well as co-branded websites operated in partnership with and operate our platform on a co-branded basis for over 250 leading brands and organizations such as AARP, Sam's Club, AAA, and Navy Federal Credit Union, and American Express.
+We which we refer to as our affinity partner network.
+Through our platform, we enable users of these sites car shoppers to obtain market-based pricing data on new and used cars, and to connect directly with our network of TrueCar Certified Dealers.
+We also Dealers and allow automobile dealers and automotive manufacturers, known in the automotive industry as original equipment manufacturers, or OEMs, to connect with reach up to 7 million in-market car shoppers that shop on TrueCar users during their purchase each month.